Personality traits represent patterns of thinking, perceiving, reacting, and relating that are relatively stable over time.

-Personality disorders usually start to become evident during late adolescence or early adulthood, and their traits and symptoms vary considerably in how long they persist; many resolve with time.
+Personality disorders usually start to become evident during late adolescence or early adulthood, although sometimes signs are apparent earlier (during childhood).
+Traits and symptoms vary considerably in how long they persist; many resolve with time.

 About 10% of the general population and up to half of psychiatric patients in hospital units and clinics have a personality disorder.
 Overall, there are no clear distinctions in terms of sex, socioeconomic class, and race.
 However, in antisocial personality disorder, men outnumber women 6:1.
 In borderline personality disorder, women outnumber men 3:1 (but only in clinical settings, not in the general population).

 For most personality disorders, levels of heritability are about 50%, which is similar to or higher than that of many other major psychiatric disorders.
 This degree of heritability argues against the common assumption that personality disorders are character flaws primarily shaped by an adverse environment.